laws3ed/Chapter7/README.md

-Steps in tnis exercise include:
+Steps in this exercise include: